markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

 ---
-title: Asset compute worker
+title: Develop an Asset Compute worker
-description:
+description: Asset Compute workers are the core of an Asset Compute application as provide custom functionality that performs, or orchestrates, the work performed on an asset to create a new rendition.
-feature:
+feature: asset-compute
-topics:
+topics: renditions, development
 version: cloud-service
+activity: develop
+audience: developer
 doc-type: tutorial
-activity:
-audience: developer
 kt:
 thumbnail:
 ---